philippeback/hue26conf/README.md

 It does the following: let people login without any password.

-It avoid the Django yellow screen.
+It avoids the Django yellow screen.

 Also, the hue config contains `localhost` for some elements (WebHDFS) where it should be using `sandbox`.